Tuesday, September 17, 2024

 18. Gerunds and Infinitives

-• Infinitives to express purpose: "I went to the store to buy milk."
+• Infinitives (purpose)I went to the store to buy milk.

 19. Reported Speech (Basic)